-Click here to download the latest site report.
+Click here to download the earlier site report.
 If you experience problems downloading the pdf with Internet Explorer, try using a different browser such as Google Chrome.

 Upcoming dates of our regular excavations are shown on the right-hand menu of this page and we are also keeping a Blog of our investigations (also see our Upcoming Events link).

 The investigations at Warren Wood were started as part of AiM’s ROMADAM (Recording of Marlow and District’s Ancient Monuments) Project, which was funded by the Local History Initiative.
 The Warren Wood Project began in 2005 with the surveying of a double enclosure, defined by ditches and banks, near the top of a wooded Chiltern hill, near Little Marlow.

 The inner enclosure is roughly circular with a diameter of approximately 50 metres.
 A bank feature, possible an entrance way, sits in the north-west corner.
 The outer enclosure is nearly twice the size of its inner counterpart.
 The enclosures stand approximately 100 metres above sea level and the River Thames is a mile or so from the base of the hill.

 Additionally we have found a third definite and fourth possible enclosure in the wood, those these are more rectangular and one has its ditches on the inside of the bank (possibly to keep animals in) as opposed to the others with their ditches on the outside (probably to keep animals out)